kilimchoi/Itext/README.md

 Itext is a chrome extension app that allows you to send any information on the web page to your phone via texting so you can access them on your phone.

-Stage of development: Still needs to implement the texting part.
+Stage of development: Still needs to implement the texting functionality.